Twarner491/TeddyWarner.org/docs/Projects/LearnedSpectrum.md

 While vision is an integral element under the multi-modal umbrella of a world model, relying on vision alone may be insufficient to capture a true temporal understanding of the world.

-Imaging a humaniod and a human are sitting together at a table.
+Imagine a humaniod and a human are sitting together at a table.
 Suddenly, the human stands up, screams, and hurles a chair across the room.
 The robot, relying solely on visual input, might respond by moving away.
 In this case:

 \begin{align*}
 x(t) &= \text{scream, chair thrown} \\
 a(t) &= \text{move away} \\
 \end{align*}

-Where $x(t)$ is an observation in a given instant, and $a(t)$ the resulting action in that instant.
+$x(t)$ is an observation in a given instant and $a(t)$ is the resulting action in that instant.

-Now, consider the same scenario, but this time two humans sit togheter at a table.
+Now, consider the same scenario, but this time two humans sit together at a table.
 One human stands, screams, and hurles a chair across the room.
-The other human's response is more nuanced, responding first physologically: they exhibit a change in biometrics, then physically: they move backwards.
+The other human's response is more nuanced, responding first physiologically: they exhibit a change in biometrics, then physically: they move backward.
 In this case:

 \begin{align*}
 x(t) &= \text{scream, chair thrown} \\